← Back to Journal

 3. The Critique Phase (Analysis)

 Upload your own plans to an LLM with vision capabilities.
 Ask it to "roast this floor plan."
 It will point out circulation bottlenecks or egress issues you might have missed.
-It is the harshest critic you will ever have, available 24/7.
+It can be a blunt critic, which is useful.

 Owning the Output

-The danger of AI is passivity.
+The risk is settling too early.
 It is easy to accept the first good-looking result.
 But design requires friction.

 You must force the AI to fight for its place in your project.
 Paint over its renders in Photoshop.
 Distort its generated texts.
 Use it as raw material, like clay, not the final sculpture.